seanpmaxwell/React-Ts-Best-Practices/README.md

 - React Router for navigation.
 - Material UI for controls.
-- An application `AuthService.login()` method that accepts credentials, resolves on success, and rejects on failure.
+- An application `AuthService.login()` method that accepts credentials, resolves when the login workflow succeeds, and rejects on failure.
 - A `Paths` module containing `HOME` and `ACCOUNT` route strings.

+The responsibilities are separated:

+- `LoginForm` handles form state, feedback, and navigation.
+- `AuthService` owns the authentication workflow.
-The component handles form state and navigation.
-The service handles the HTTP request and the application’s authentication response.
+- `AuthApi` handles the HTTP request and response used by that workflow.

 ```tsx
 // LoginForm.tsx